The best places to stand up paddleboard near Calgary (and where to rent SUPs!)

 Quarry Lake, Canmore

 Quarry Lake, Canmore is a good place to try stand-up paddling or SUP yoga for the first time, and enjoy views of the Three Sisters.
-The small lake (500 metres across) is calm and scenic, and the day use area has a a small beach, picnic area, and walking trails.
-Parking fees are in effect as of June 1, 2021.
+The small lake (500 metres across) is calm and scenic, and the day use area has a a small beach, picnic area, walking trails, and beautiful mountain views.
+Parking fees are in effect.

-In the Canmore area, rent SUPs from Bow Valley SUP or Wilderness Equipment Rentals.
+In Canmore, rent SUPs from Bow Valley SUP or Wilderness Equipment Rentals.

 Spray Lakes Reservoir, Kananaskis